nck974/news-summarizer/README.md

 # News summarizer

-This small tool reads the content of a set of news papers, and organizes it to then send it summarized skipping the configured content.
+This small tool reads the content of a set of news papers, and classifies the news into categories.
+Then sends the news through Telegram.

+Implemented newspapers:

+☑ 20minutos.es
+☑ nordbayern.de

 ## Installation

+### Local

 1. Create a virtual environment and install the dependencies: